progrium/go-extpoints/README.md

 )

 func init() {
-	extpoints.Register(new(Builtin))
+	extpoints.RegisterNamed(new(HelloComponent), "hello")
 }

-type Builtin struct {}
+type HelloComponent struct {}

-func (p *Builtin) Main() {
+func (p *HelloCmd) Run(args []string) {
 	fmt.Println("Hello world!")
 }
 ```

-Now when we build and run the app, it does something!
-Certainly, the value of extension points becomes clearer with larger applications.
-But just consider now that the component defined in `builtin.go` *could* exist in another package in another repo, and you'd just have to import it and rebuild to let it hook into our application.
+Now when we build and run the app, it shows `hello` as a subcommand.
+Certainly, the value of extension points becomes clearer with larger applications and more interesting interfaces.
+But just consider now that the component defined in `hello.go` *could* exist in another package in another repo.
+You'd just have to import it and rebuild to let it hook into our application.

 There are two fuller example applications in this repo to take a look at:

- * [tool](https://github.com/progrium/go-extpoints/tree/master/examples/tool) ([extpoints](http://godoc.org/github.com/progrium/go-extpoints/examples/tool/extpoints)), a CLI tool with subcommands and lifecycle hooks as extension points
+ * [tool](https://github.com/progrium/go-extpoints/tree/master/examples/tool) ([extpoints](http://godoc.org/github.com/progrium/go-extpoints/examples/tool/extpoints)), a more realistic CLI tool with subcommands and lifecycle hooks
  * [daemon](https://github.com/progrium/go-extpoints/tree/master/examples/daemon), ... doesn't exist yet

 ## Extension Point Meta API